Interoperability Masterclass episode 1: Interoperability’s next chapter - Why it’s time to go FHIR‑first

-Healthcare has talked about “connected care” for decades, but in 2026 interoperability is no longer a vision statement, it is a prerequisite for AI, clinical trials, and competitive digital products.
-In the first episode of our Interoperability Masterclass series, Star Interoperability Solutions Architect and HL7 co‑chair Yanick Gaudet explains why interoperability has become so urgent and what device manufacturers, healthtech companies, and pharma need to do about it now.
+In the first episode of our Interoperability Masterclass series, Star Interoperability Solutions Architect and HL7 co‑chair Yanick Gaudet explains why FHIR interoperability has become so urgent and what medical device manufacturers, healthtech companies and pharmaceutical organizations need to do now to prepare their platforms for the next generation of healthcare innovation.

 FHIR vs HL7 v2